-Team NimbRo has a long history in humanoid soccer, dating back to the first humanoid soccer games in 2005 [6], and participated with great success in the RoboCup competitions in recent years.
-Not only have our robots won the Humanoid TeenSize soccer tournament five times in a row, but they have also proven their skills by winning the Technical Challenges, for example in 2012 and 2014.
-In 2015, the igus Humanoid Open Platform, which we developed together with igus GmbH, had its RoboCup debut and won the first RoboCup Design Award.
-As in previous years, we have put great effort into making the walking gait of our robots more stable and less prone to disturbances and the visual perception more robust, especially addressing the challenges posed by the artificial grass and the lack of colors introduced in 2015 [11].
-In the 2016 competition, we want to display the advancements made in our open-source ROS-based software, e.g. in the areas of attitude estimation, vision processing, localization, soccer behaviors, servo communications, and sensor management.
+Team NimbRo has had a significant amount of success in the RoboCup competition in the past years.
+Not only have our robots won the competitive Humanoid TeenSize soccer tournament five times in a row, but they have also proven their skills by winning the Technical Challenges, for example in 2012 and 2014.
+In 2015, the igus Humanoid Open Platform, which we developed together with igus GmbH, had its RoboCup debut, where it won the RoboCup Design Award.
+As in previous years, we have put great effort into making the walking gait of our robots more stable, especially in light of the recent changes to the surface of the RoboCup playing field, and less prone to disturbances.
+In the 2016 competition we want to display the advancements made in our open source ROS framework, including in the areas of attitude estimation, vision processing, localization, soccer behaviors, servo communications, and sensor management.
 Our software includes no software modules from other teams at this point.

 Fig. 1.
-Left: The first two authors with igus Humanoid Open Platform robots.
-Right: Two generations of igus Humanoid Open Platform robots.
+Left: Team NimbRo with igus Humanoid Open Platform robots.
+Right: Team NimbRo's family of igus Humanoid Open Platform robots on the soccer field.